numaproj/numaflow/docs/getting-started/prerequisites-and-installation.md

 ## Next Step

-With Numaflow installed, continue to [Your First MonoVertex](monovertex.md) to deploy the simplest possible workload.
+With Numaflow installed, continue to the [MonoVertex](monovertex.md) guide to deploy the simplest possible workload.